ArcticOwl-Dev/DoNotAutoCutTrees/Readme.md

   -> Nobody will automatically cut trees.
 5. **ManualList**
   All pawns with a mood debuff from cutting trees, get a extra Gizmo toggle button to add this Pawn to a manual list.
+  Gizmo only shows, when it has an effect.
+(When you have also the setting 'Colonist' activated, the Gizmo won't show on colonists)
   When an alive pawn with mood debuff stands on this list.
   -> Nobody will automatically cut trees.
 6. **General**